trscavo/bash-library/doc/http_compression_stats.md

-# Monitoring HTTP Compression
+# Monitoring a Compressed HTTP Resource

-This document shows how to use one of the bash tools (`http_compression_stats.bash`) to measure the effects of [HTTP compression](https://en.wikipedia.org/wiki/HTTP_compression).
-The tool is essentially a wrapper around the `curl` command-line tool, which supports compression out-of-the-box.
+This document shows how to use one of the bash tools (`http_compression_stats.bash`) to monitor an HTTP resource.
+The tool is essentially a wrapper around the `curl` command-line tool, which has extensive timing capabilities.

+This tool also checks the server’s ability to compress the resource and the integrity of the compressed response.
+It does this by making two separate requests for the resource, one that indicates the client’s support for HTTP compression and one that does not.
+The response times are recorded separately for each response.

+If the server does not support [HTTP compression](https://en.wikipedia.org/wiki/HTTP_compression) for the resource of interest, or you trust the server to maintain the integrity of the compressed response, consider using the [http_response_stats.bash](./http_response_stats.md) tool instead.
+The latter makes a single request for the resource (with or without compression, your choice).

-The `http_compression_stats.bash` tool issues two requests for the same resource.
-One of the requests includes an `Accept-Encoding` header while the other does not.
-The responses are analyzed and the response info is persisted to a log file.
-The tool then converts a portion of the log file to JSON.
+The `http_compression_stats.bash` tool persists the timing values for both requests to a log file.
+It then converts a portion of the log file to JSON.
 Here is the simplest example of a JSON array with one element:

 ```javascript
 [